hackdaymanifesto/site/index.markdown

 you might want to ask for additional information - this manifest lists a few other topics which might make sense to add to the registration form.

-There are also a number of things you probably should _not_ ask for, like sex, religious preferences etc.
+There are also a number of things you probably should _not_ ask for, like gender, religious preferences etc.

 ## Venue